AshtonWilliams/Interactive-College-Database/README.md

 # Interactive-College-Database
 An interactive college database I made in python with SQLite for a class in college.

-The database is for a student to register for classes.
+The database is students to register for classes.
 The user can interact with the database using the 3 options below:

 1. Add a student: